aklump/drupal-test/documentation/source/client.md

     $ cd tests/phpunit
     $ export TEST_BASE_URL=http://my-website.loft; phpunit -c phpunit.xml --testsuite Client

-If you test site is behind http authorization you must also provide that, e.g.
+If the site under test is behind http authorization you must also provide that, e.g.

     $ export TEST_BASE_URL=http://user:pass@my-website.loft; phpunit -c phpunit.xml --testsuite Client

+## Assert Page Content

+Using a string search:

+    $this->loadPageByUrl('collections')
+      ->assertPageContains('logo.jpg')

+Using CSS selectors:

+    $this->loadPageByUrl('search')
+      ->assertDomElementExists('.views-widget-filter-id')

+## Assert HTTP Status

+    public function testBlogPage() {
+      $this->loadHeadByUrl('blog')->assertHttpStatus(200);
+    }

 ## Response validation with JSON Schema

 <https://json-schema.org/latest/json-schema-validation.html#rfc.section.6.3.3>

 The client tests provide the means of validation using JSON Schema.
-You indicate where your schema files are located in _phpunit.xml_ using the custom key `jsonschema` relative to _phpunit.xml_.
-You may use globs.
-You may have more than one directory listed.
+You indicate where your schema files are located in _phpunit.xml_ using the custom key `jsonschema`.
+Child nodes of `directory` are relative to _phpunit.xml_; you may use globs; you may have more than one `directory` node.

     <phpunit>
         <jsonschema>